RodgerOliver/guides/git.md

 If you want to stage a deleted file use `git rm [file]`, this will delete from the repo and from de local system.
 If you want to delete only from the repo use `git rm --cached [file]`.

+To add hunks, some lines inside some files, use `git add -p`.

 ## Unstage Files

 `git rm --cached [file]`